 Huh.
 It’s almost like GURPS has its chop-optimized and stab-optimized weapons behaving like they should, without further fiddling.
 Which in turn suggests that the game just might know what it’s doing, more than a certain dilettante armchair pundit sometimes realizes.

 Most importantly, when typical PCs wield typical cut-and-thrust weapons, sw/thr multiple dips quite low, giving stabs a solid role in melee.
-Setting aside any quibbles about this or that special case, I’d say there’s no call for an urgent crusade to reform the swing vs thrust damage stats of GURPS!
+Setting aside any quibbles about this or that specific case, I’d say there’s no call for an urgent crusade to reform the swing vs thrust damage stats of GURPS!

 Sorry, there’s more to come…